Gibbsdavidl/GooglePipelinesRStan/README.md

 This collection of files can be used to demonstrate:

-1. Generating a set of commands, each running a job in the google cloud.
+1. Generating a 'task matrix', each row describing a job in the google cloud.
-   (cmd_generator.R, file_list.txt)
+   (cmd_generator.R, task_matrix.tsv)

-2. Running a custom R script on user data, both contained in a google bucket.
+2. Running a custom R script on user data.
-   (logistic_regression_ref_man.R, data/*)
+   (stan_logistic_regression.R, data/*)

-4. Using the Google genomics pipeline to automatically setup and teardown a VM.
+4. Using the Google dsub to automatically start up a VM, run a script, and shutdown.
-   (standocker-pipeline.yaml)

-Please see the 'how_to_google_gen_pipeline.txt' file for instructions.
+Please see the 'how_to_dsub.txt' file for instructions.